lftraining/lfs482-labs/lab-12-day-two/README.md

 The coast is clear!
 ```

 What can you do next?
-Currently, SPIRE does not support a Key Management API, from where you could forcibly rotate the signing keys and propogate updates to the [SPIRE Trust Bundle](https://spiffe.io/docs/latest/spiffe-about/spiffe-concepts/#trust-bundle).
-The need for this functionality is present and remains a work in progress tracked on the [Force rotation and bundle revocation](https://github.com/orgs/spiffe/projects/21) GitHub project, along with the open [RFC Forced Rotation and Revocation](https://github.com/spiffe/spire/issues/1934) issue.
-In an ideal scenario, this process would look like:
+Currently, SPIRE does not support a Key Management API, from where you could forcibly rotate the
+signing keys and propagate updates to the
+[SPIRE Trust Bundle](https://spiffe.io/docs/latest/spiffe-about/spiffe-concepts/#trust-bundle).
+The need for this
+functionality is present and remains a work in progress tracked on the
+[Force rotation and bundle revocation](https://github.com/orgs/spiffe/projects/21) GitHub project, along with the open
+[RFC Forced Rotation and Revocation](https://github.com/spiffe/spire/issues/1934) issue.
+In an ideal scenario, this
+process would look like:

 - **Step One, Prepare a New Signing Key:** Generate a new signing key and inject it into the trust bundle.
-- **Step Two, Activate the New Signing Key:** Move signing operations away from the old key and to the newly generated key.
+- **Step Two, Activate the New Signing Key:** Move signing operations away from the old key and to the newly generated
+key.
-- **Step Three, Signal an Impending Key Revocation:** Distribute notice of impending key revocationg to impacted agents and workloads, so they can transit their key validation paths to the newly generated key.
+- **Step Three, Signal an Impending Key Revocation:** Distribute notice of impending key revocation to impacted agents
+and workloads, so they can transit their key validation paths to the newly generated key.
-- **Step Four, Revoke the Compromised Key:** Remove the old key from the trust bundle and propagate the change downstream.
+- **Step Four, Revoke the Compromised Key:** Remove the old key from the trust bundle and propagate the change
+downstream.

-For the time being, however, we have a few options with the bundle management API using the [spire-server cli](https://github.com/spiffe/spire/tree/main/cmd/spire-server/cli).
-Some rudimentary, CRUD-like commands for the cli include those shown below.
+For the time being, however, we have a few options with the bundle management API using the
+[spire-server cli](https://github.com/spiffe/spire/tree/main/cmd/spire-server/cli).
+Some rudimentary, CRUD-like commands
+for the cli include those shown below.

 To display the current registration entries, run: